Rupasree02/Predictive-Analysis-on-Healthcare-Products/README.md

 # Predictive Analysis on Healthcare Products

 Healthcare products forecasting is a novel area of forecasting and a valuable tool for predicting future demands for health products and its needs.
-The aim of the project is to forecast sales of healthcare products from history data in Microsoft Power BI, using ARIMA forecast model.
+The aim of the project is to forecast sales of healthcare products based on history data in Microsoft Power BI, using ARIMA forecast model.

 ### Predictive Analytics